 Finally, the input matrix corresponding to a sentence (but in practice, it will correspond to a batch) will have the following structure:

-In summary, an input matrix and a label matrix is created from a raw input sentence that provides the input and labels information for the prediction task.
+In summary, an input matrix and a label matrix are created from a raw input sentence that provides the input and labels information for the prediction task.

 To evaluate the property of the learned word embeddings to capture the similarity among the words in the vocabulary, have been used 5 different word similarity datasets for the evaluation:

-- WS353: contains 353 of English word pairs along with human-assigned similarity judgments.
+- WS353: contains 353 English word pairs along with human-assigned similarity judgments.

 - MEN: consists of 3000-word pairs together with human-assigned similarity judgments.